groue/GRMustache/README.md

 **NB: Lambda blocks are not available until MacOS 10.6, and iOS 4.0.**

-You will provide in the context a GRMustacheLambda that you will build with the GRMustacheLambdaMake function.
+You will provide in the context a GRMustacheLambda that you will build with the GRMustacheLambdaBlockMake function.
 This function takes a block which returns the string that should be rendered, as in the example below:

 	// prepare our link lambda block
-	GRMustacheLambda linkLambda = GRMustacheLambdaMake(^(GRMustacheRenderer renderer, id context, NSString *text) {
+	GRMustacheLambda linkLambda = GRMustacheLambdaBlockMake(^(GRMustacheSection *section, id context) {
 	  return [NSString stringWithFormat:
 	          @"<a href=\"/people/%@\">%@</a>",
-	          [context valueForKey:@"id"],  // id of people comes from current context renderer(context)]            // link text comes from the inner section });
+	          [context valueForKey:@"id"],    // id of person comes from current context [section renderObject:context]] // link text comes from the natural rendering of the inner section });

-- `renderer` is a block which renders the inner section with its argument as a context.
+- `section` is an object which is able to render the section, provided with a context object.
 - `context` is the current rendering context.

-- `text` contains the litteral inner section, unrendered : `{{tags}}` will not have been expanded.
+Note that, in case you would need it, the `section` object has a `templateString` property, which contains the litteral inner section, unrendered (`{{tags}}` will not have been expanded).

-The rendering now goes as usual:
+The rendering now goes as usual, by providing objects for template keys:

+	NSArray *people = ...;
 	[template renderObject:[NSDictionary dictionaryWithObjectsAndKeys:
 	                        linkLambda, @"link",
 	                        people, @"people",